SciCompMod/memilio/pycode/memilio-generation/README.md

 # MEmilio Automatic Code Generation of Python Bindings

 This package contains Python bindings for the MEmilio C++ library.
 It enables the automatic generation of a part of the [Python Bindings](../memilio-simulation/README.md).
 It focuses on the model specific binding files e.g., for the seir model the files `oseir.cpp` and `oseir.py`.

+The software was developed as a part of the bachelor thesis [Automatische Codegenerierung für nutzerfreundliche mathematisch-epidemiologische Modelle](https://elib.dlr.de/).
+For further insigths of the concept look into chapter 5.

 ## Prerequisites